 2. Does my network challenge me as much as it supports me?

 3. Does my network represent my future goals as much as my past goals?

 After you’ve done so you should remove any weak points and focus solely on those who have shaped together to create a stronger network for yourself.

 Maintaining Your Network.
 This is maybe the most vital tip for establishing your network.
-Hold yourself accountable to continuously remembering to do these four simple things: scheduling time with your key contacts, prioritizing the rest of your contacts, taking notes on the people in your network and finding ways to reciprocate.
-The first three are fairly self explanatory but the last “to do,” suggest that networking is always a two-way street and the ultimate goal is to create vital relationships.
+Hold yourself accountable to continuously remember to do these four simple things: scheduling time with your key contacts, prioritizing the rest of your contacts, taking notes on the people in your network, and finding ways to reciprocate.
+The first three are fairly self-explanatory but the last “to do,” suggests that networking is always a two-way street and the ultimate goal is to create vital relationships.